|

 Hood, 1989, pp. 155-56).
 He noted that after the execution of

-Thomas Earl of Lancaster in 1322, the earl's supporters committed
+Thomas earl of Lancaster in 1322, the earl's supporters committed

 wide-spread acts of vengeance, including the pillaging of the